 WAUKESHA COUNTY REMINDS RESIDENTS AND BUSINESSES TO RECYCLE LANDSCAPE PLASTICS AT JOHNSON’S NURSERY, INC.

-Recycle used fall planting containers free of charge, keep plastic out of landfills
+Recycle used plant containers free of charge, keep plastic out of landfills

-(Waukesha, WI) – As colorful fall mums and dazzling asters start making their autumn landscape appearances, Waukesha County reminds residents and businesses to utilize Johnson’s Nursery’s free service to recycle landscape plastics not accepted in their curbside recycling containers or yard waste collections.
-Johnson’s Nursery, Inc. is located at W180 N6275 Marcy Road in Menomonee Falls.
+(WAUKESHA, WI) – With fall landscaping season at its peak, Waukesha County reminds residents and businesses to utilize Johnson's Nursery’s free service to recycle landscape plastics not accepted in their curbside recycling containers.
+Johnson's Nursery, Inc. is located at W180 N6275 Marcy Road in Menomonee Falls.

-The used pots will be recycled and then made into new landscape plastics.
 Recycling plant containers diverts them from Southeastern Wisconsin landfills, keeps contaminated plastics out of the City of Milwaukee/Waukesha County Materials Recovery Facility (MRF), and closes the recycling loop.
-Contamination to recycling and yard waste collections by including plastic bags and landscaping plastics can damage equipment, harm employees, and degrade the final product.
+The used pots will be recycled and used to make new landscape plastics.